 A board game with a twist

 Fourth: we wanted to move away from Tolkien’s mythology and its variations and offer something a little bit different.
-We want to explore what happens when mythological and rational world(view)s collide.
+We want to explore what happens when the mythological and rational world(view)s collide.
 Something we’ve partially seen in movies like Sleepy Hollow and Brotherhood of the Wolf.
 We found that collision and that part of human history (more about setting here) very inspiring and we want to explore it through this board game.
-How those two worlds interact, how individuals handle change, what would they do when their world(view) shatters, how they can adapt to ever changing flow of human history, would they adapt to a new conditions or they will hold their ground in spite of everything?
-That questions won’t appear directly in a game but are in the core of Arcadia Tenebra and player will feel their echo every time his plans or imaginations what will happen next crumbles with every new drawn Unluckie. 🙂
+How those two worlds interact, how individuals handle change, what would they do when their world(view) shatters, how they can adapt to the ever-changing flow of human history, would they adapt to new conditions or they will hold their ground in spite of everything?
+That questions won’t appear directly in a game but are in the core of Arcadia Tenebra and players will feel their echo every time his plans or imaginations what will happen next crumbles with every new drawn Unluckie. 🙂

 That’s why we call Arcadia Tenebra a board game with a twist. 🙂